Best Places To Stay In Eryri | Snowdonia and North Wales!

 Accommodation, cafes, restaurants and shops - including many outdoor clothing stores! - can be found in Betws-y-Coed whilst other villages and towns are just a short drive away.

-Our accommodation suggestions in and around the Conwy Valley:
+Our accommodation tips in and around the Conwy Valley:

-Stylish bedrooms and delicious breakfasts at our B&B, Crafnant House
+Stylish bedrooms and delicious breakfasts - all at our B&B, Crafnant House!

 2. Conwy